Last update: 26 November 2025.

 This is the window manager that I use on OpenBSD.
 It's simple and it does everything I need.

-This is my terminal of choice.
-Like dwm, it's simple and it works.
+This is my terminal of choice on OpenBSD.
+Like fvwm, it's simple and it works for what I need.

 I use two different shells.
 Zsh on MacOS and ksh on OpenBSD.
 In both cases it's the default choice for each operating system.